 Overtime, the development of instrument manufacturing had its effect, thus generating an increase in supply, pushing the price of instruments down and driving the demand up.
 The 20th century saw the resource of those exotic tone-woods rapidly deplete almost to the point of extinction for some.
-To this day tradition remains strong amongst luthiers in general around the world, and for those who have continued to build and use guitars the same way they were back some hundreds of years ago, those exotic and marvellous species will remain the only valid choice to make instruments.
-Regardless of their justified opinions, it has now been proven countless times that when it comes to guitar making, it's not the wood species who will prevail in the overall quality of an instrument but rather the craftsmanship.
-It's the ability of the maker to master the subtlety of each species and marry them together in an elegant balance of structure, design, ergonomics and aesthetics who will define the complexity of the tone of the instrument.
+To this day tradition remains strong amongst luthiers in general around the world, and for those who have continued to build and use guitars the same way they were back a hundred years ago, those exotic and marvellous species will remain the only valid choice to make instruments.
+Regardless of their justified opinions, it has now been proven countless times that when it comes to guitar - or instrument - making, it's not the wood species who will prevail in the overall quality of an instrument but rather the craftsmanship.
+It's the ability of the maker to master the subtlety of each species and "weave" them together in an elegant balance of structure, design, ergonomics and aesthetics who will define the complexity of the tone of the instrument.
 It is also established that due to the organic nature of the material and despite some peculiar characteristics of any species, two instruments made from the same parts by the same maker will always sound different, because wood is like us.
 Every tree is unique and has its own voice.
-Every wood is a potential tone-wood...
+Every wood is a potential "tone-wood"...